Numidian language: Naming conventions

-Known words
+Proposed words, cognates, and meanings

 Here is a comparison of the few known Numidian words to modern Northern Berber languages and the Tamashek language.
 Normalized words with vowels added are written in the brackets.
 Underlined words are based on etymologic or onomastic reconstructions from Numidian names.

 This comparison suggests that Numidian may be closest to the modern Northern Berber languages such as the Zenati languages, Shilha language, and the Kabyle language although the modern northern Berber languages have gone through grammatical changes, and they have also taken loanwords from Arabic, Latin, and French.
 Kabyle may be the closest to Numidian, but has absorbed loanwords and phrases from the other languages mentioned.

 According to many linguists the H at the end of many numidian words were either silent or disappeared by modern times, or that in many cases such as MSWH or MWSNH was possibly used as a replacement for, or possibly was the ancestor of the modern berber ɣ sound.